Robbert Kemperman

-Robbert Huib Kemperman ([ˈrɔbərt ˈkɛmpərmɑn]; born 24 June 1990) is a Dutch field hockey player who plays as a midfielder for Hoofdklasse club Amsterdam and the Dutch national team.
+Robbert Huib Kemperman ([ˈrɔbərt ˈkɛmpərmɑn]; born 24 June 1990) is a Dutch field hockey player who plays as a midfielder or defender for Hoofdklasse club Amsterdam.

+He played a total of 228 matches for the Dutch national team and scored 52 goals.
+He played in three Olympic Games and three World Cups.

 International career

 At the 2012 Summer Olympics, he competed for the national team in the men's tournament, where he won a silver medal.
-He made his debut for the national team in 2008, with just 17 years and 111 days of age, he is the second-youngest debutant ever in de Dutch national hockey team.
+He made his debut for the national team in 2008, and at just 17 years and 111 days of age he is the second-youngest debutant ever in Dutch national hockey team.

 In 2018, Kemperman played in his third World Cup, where they won the silver medal.
 Due to his decision to play in the 2019 Malaysia Hockey League, he was not selected for the 2019 Pro League.
 After the 2019 EuroHockey Championships he returned in the national team for the FIH Olympic Qualifier against Pakistan.
+In June 2023 he announced he would retire from the national team after not having played internationally since the 2020 Summer Olympics.

 Club career

 Born in Nijmegen, he started playing hockey when he was 5 at the local hockey club RKHV Union.
 In 2005 he went to HC 's-Hertogenbosch where he made his debut for the first team when he was just 15 years old.
 After his years at 's-Hertogenbosch, he went to Rot-Weiss Köln in Germany in 2010.
-He played there for two seasons before returning to the Netherlands, where he joined his current club SV Kampong.
-In 2016 he won the 2015–16 Euro Hockey League with Kampong and then he won two consecutive Dutch national titles in 2017 and 2018.
+He played there for two seasons before returning to the Netherlands, where he joined SV Kampong.
+In 2016 he won the 2015–16 Euro Hockey League with Kampong and then won two consecutive Dutch national titles in 2017 and 2018.
 In the winter of 2019, he played in Malaysia for UniKL in the Malaysia Hockey League.

-In December 2021 it was announced he will leave Kampong after ten seasons and will play for Amsterdam from the summer of 2022 onwards.
+In December 2021 it was announced he would leave Kampong after ten seasons and play for Amsterdam from the summer of 2022 onwards.
+During the disappointing 2023–24 season, he was placed as a defender where he kept playing.
+The season afterwards, he won his third national title by defeating his old club Kampong in the championship final.